Here are some restrictions that may affect your

 max per instance

-231; limited by the PROCESSES and SESSIONS initialization parameters
+the PROCESSES and SESSIONS initialization parameters

 Global Cache Service Processes